 While it’s almost a given that a guy has to wear a stack of bracelets on one wrist or another these days, now that we’ve all gotten used to wearing more (and more) jewelry, the stacking phenomenon is now moving up onto our fingers.
 Grab a couple of rings of varying widths, and fill up as many fingers as your keyboard can handle.
 Simple rings that might otherwise be interpreted as wedding bands lend themselves to this trend, but avoid wearing them on your left ring finger if you’re putting yourself out in the dating pool.

-While chunky rings are in, the rock-and-roll die-hard rings of the 1990s are being reinterpreted; now as likely to be in gold as silver, and eschewing the hardcore motorcycle aesthetic.
-If that’s too much for you, the classic signet ring is making a comeback: It’s a perfect prototypical statement to pair with a wedding band; often making a connection to one’s school or heritage.
-Since we seem to be living in uncertain times, it’s also a natural that jewelry connected to cryptic beliefs like horoscopes would be making an appearance.
-Of course like so many things, non-gender-specific styles are extremely popular, so don’t be surprised if the women in your life start raiding your jewelry tray, and vice-versa.
-Here are a few of our selections for men’s rings that are as great for giving as they are for getting.
+While chunky rings are in, the rock-and-roll die-hard rings of the 1990s are being reinterpreted and are now as likely to be in gold as silver and to eschew the hardcore motorcycle aesthetic.
+If that’s too much for you, the classic signet ring is making a comeback: It’s a perfect prototypical statement to pair with a wedding band, often making a connection to one’s school or heritage.
+Since we seem to be living in uncertain times, it’s also natural that jewelry connected to cryptic beliefs like horoscopes would be making an appearance.
+Of course, like so many things, non-gender-specific styles are extremely popular, so don’t be surprised if the women in your life start raiding your jewelry tray, and vice-versa.
+If you are new to picking out rings to match your style, here are a few of our selections for men’s rings that are as great for pairing with your OOTD as they are for giving as a gift.

-For the active man, about the only thing better than wearing a silicone ring is not wearing one at all (which may not be an option in some relationships), or going for a tattoo to prove your love.
-It’s much more comfortable than a traditional ring when lifting weights, and you don’t have to worry about losing it in the locker room (even if you do, at forty bucks it’s not so hard to replace).
-It’s also much safer for guys in “heavy lifting” kinds of careers where getting a ring off in a hurry after an injury could mean the difference between keeping and losing a finger.
+For the active man, the only thing better than wearing a silicone ring is not wearing one at all (which may not be an option in some relationships), or going for a tattoo to prove your love.
+It’s much more comfortable than a traditional ring when lifting weights, and you don’t have to worry about losing it in the locker room.
+(Even if you do, at forty bucks it’s not so hard to replace.)
+It’s also much safer for guys in “heavy lifting” kinds of careers, where getting a ring off in a hurry after an injury could mean the difference between keeping and losing a finger.

-Bringing a bit of practicality to the accessories world, wear this as a piece of contemporary jewelry: it’s a modern take on brass knuckles, but the only thing you’ll be knocking out is germs.
-Swing the ring out to use as a touch tool when facing something that may seem particularly yucky; i.e., buttons on an ATM or gas pump.
-While copper and copper alloys are antimicrobial, don’t necessarily rely on a tool like this to protect you from germs; i.e., coronavirus, because, inevitably, the point you use to touch the object will still end up touching your skin.
+Bringing a bit of practicality to the accessories world, wear this as a piece of contemporary jewelry: It’s a modern take on brass knuckles, but the only thing you’ll be knocking out is germs.
+Swing the ring out to use as a touch tool when facing something that may seem particularly yucky (i.e., buttons on an ATM or gas pump).
+While copper and copper alloys are antimicrobial, don’t necessarily rely on a tool like this to protect you from germs like the coronavirus because, inevitably, the point you use to touch the object will still end up touching your skin.
 At least it looks cool!

 This stainless steel ring adds some sleek style to your fingers without watching a lot of cash flow through them.
 A steel ring is a great option if your job or interests are active enough that you know your jewelry will take some abuse, yet this design still looks cool enough to wear casually or dressed up.